 The growth hormone suppression test determines whether growth hormone (GH) production is suppressed by high blood sugar.

-You will be asked to relax for at least 90 minutes before the test, as exercise or increased activity can change GH levels.
+You will be asked to relax for at least 90 minutes before the test.
+This is because exercise or increased activity can change GH levels.

-Normal test results show a GH level of less than 1 ng/mL.
-In children, the levels may be increased due to reactive hypoglycemia.
+Normal test results show a GH level of less than 1 nanogram per milliliter (ng/mL).
+In children, GH level may be increased due to reactive hypoglycemia.

-If the GH levels are not changed and stay high during the suppression test, then the health care provider will suspect gigantism or acromegaly.
-You may need to be retested at the same time and under the same conditions on another day to confirm the test results.
+If the GH levels are not changed and stay high during the suppression test, the doctor will suspect gigantism or acromegaly.
+You may need to be retested to confirm the test results.

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.